Tobi-De/django-litestream/README.md

     ...
 }
 ```

+The **path_prefix** is a string that will be prepended to the path of every database in the `dbs` configuration.
+This is useful if you are replicating databases from different projects to the same bucket, you could set the `path_prefix` to the project name so that the databases are stored in different folders in the bucket.

 The **bin_path** is the path to the Litestream binary.
 If you want to use a custom installation, specify it here.